vault-thirteen/MakeVideoSnapshot/README.md

         * CMake support is already built into CLion.

-* Get the latest stable shared library of the `FFmpeg` project.
+* Get the stable shared library of the `FFmpeg` project.
     * https://ffmpeg.org/download.html